warthog-network/Warthog/README.md

 Welcome to Warthog!

 Warthog is an experimental L1-cryptocurrency implementation without specific focus.
-Don't take this project seriously, it is just our hobby experiment.
 This project is not a dumb fork of something else.
 It was developed completely from scratch!